rvantonisse/FED2/webapp/README.md

 # Web Application Assignment

 This is a web App based website of a movie collection.
+Build as an introduction to Object Oriënted Programming in JavaScript.